Asian Americans in arts and entertainment: Female character roles

+Nai Bonet, originally from Vietnam, was a cast member of John Goldfarg, Please Come Home!
+(1965).
+She played a variety of characters in films until 1980.

-From 1960s-1970s, Midori Arimoto portrayed a variety of characters, in a variety of films ranging from Krakatoa, East of Java (1968) to Kill the Golden Goose (1977).
-Nancy Kwan, after the release of her film The World of Suzie Wong (1960), became a popular actress in her film career in the 1960s.
+From the 1960s to the 1970s, Midori Arimoto portrayed a variety of characters in films ranging from Krakatoa, East of Java (1968) to Kill the Golden Goose (1977).

+Nancy Kwan, after the release of her film The World of Suzie Wong (1960), became a popular film actress in the 1960s.

-1979 and the 1970s Box Office
+1979 and the 1970s box office

 Star Trek: The Motion Picture (1979) featured George Takei and Persis Khambatta, originally from India, as crew members of the USS Enterprise.
 Also in 1979, Toshiro Sugo played the villain's henchman in the 007 film Moonraker.
-Star Trek: The Motion Picture, Moonraker, Enter the Dragon (1973) featuring Bruce Lee, are among the top 30 highest-grossing films of the 1970s, with Enter the Dragon being among the top 10.
+Star Trek: The Motion Picture, Moonraker, and Enter the Dragon (1973) featuring Bruce Lee, are among the top 30 highest-grossing films of the 1970s, with Enter the Dragon being among the top 10.